zoyalou/Game-Jam-Sparks-of-Hope-Zoya-L/README.md

-# Game Jam Starter Code
+# GWC Summer Immersion Project Game Jam - Sparks of Hope
-This is a place for you to start building your Game Jam Project!

-### Project Requirements
-Your project should:
-- Include a clear description of the goal and rules.
-- Provide evidence for how it responds to the game jam prompt.
-- Incorporate one UX design principle.
-- Be an MVP version of the final vision for the game.
-- Properly cite any assets or a game you modded.
-- Utilize code comments to make your code readable for others who might want to mod it.
-- Be playtested to gather feedback.
-- Be iterated on based on the feedback you receive.

-### Extensions
-You can extend your project further by:
-- Add a new feature
-- Refactor your code
-- Port to Github pages

-###  Attributions
-*If you used any code, ideas, images, or resources from another person or group of people, tell us about it here.
-Make sure it is in the public domain, has a license that allows you to use it, or is one of your own.
-- Add here if applicable

----
+## Synopsis

+You are stuck in a monochrome building, where all hope of escape appears to be lost.
+You wander between three rooms: the kitchen, hallway, and bedroom.
+Bored, you begin to fidget with the items laying around.
+Suddenly, you find a game to play.
+It brings you so much joy...so much so that you feel as though if you played enough games, you'd have enough sparks of hope to escape this dreary place...

+This is an escape room game created under the Girls Who Code Summer Immersion Program for a project called Game Jam.
+Created using javascript and replit, I utilized the built-in physics engine for the minigames and finished within three days.
 ## File Overview

 ### ← script.js

-This is where we will add the JavaScript code for our game.
+The JavaScript code for this game.
+Includes updates to run visual aspects of the game.

 ### ← assets

-Drag in assets, like images, to add them to your project.
-If you are adding an image, it is best to save it to your computer, then upload the file to the `assets` folder.
-The url of the image will be `assets/example.jpg` or `assets/example.png`.
+Backgrounds: AI Generated using ChatGPT

 ### ← index.html

-The HTML file contains HTML code that sets up a webpage for our game.
-We also add libraries in this file using HTML tags.
+The HTML file contains HTML code that sets up a webpage for the game.
+Libraries are also in this file using HTML tags.

-### ← README.md

-That's this file.
-This is the place to tell people more about what your game does and how you built it.

-### ← style.css

-The CSS file adds styling rules to your content like changing colors and fonts.
-We will not use this file for our game and instead update the style of our game in the script.js file.